killer4639/ProShop/README.md

 ### Prerequisites

 - Create an .env file with the following keys.
-(Team Vihaan- Please contact anyone from below contacts for S3 keys if there is a difficulty in using S3 or if you want to test with S3 without making an AWS account)

   ```
   NODE_ENV=development